-The Arabic Yemeni DLPT5 is a Lower-Range test for listening only and contains 60 questions with 30 authentic passages.
-Each passage has two questions and is played twice.

-Examinees have 3 hours to complete the Listening Test.
+- o The Lower-Range Cebuano is a listening test which contains 30 authentic audio passages.
+Each passage has two questions and is played twice. - Examinees have 3 hours to complete the Listening Test.
 Approximately halfway through the test, examinees will be given a 15-minute break.
 The break does not count toward the test time.
-Examinees may take as much or as little time as they wish to answer the questions.
-Managing the time effectively is the examinee's responsibility.
+Examinees may take as much

-2. Test content
+Test Content

-The DLPT5 is designed to measure proficiency in the target language regardless of how it has been acquired.
-For this reason, and because of the broad proficiency orientation of the test, its content is not tied to any particular language-training program.

-The passages included in the test are sampled from authentic materials and real-life sources such as signs, newspapers, radio and television broadcasts, the Internet, etc.

-The passages cover a broad range of content areas, including social, cultural, political, economic, geographic, scientific, and military topics.
+- o The Cebuano DLPT5 is designed to measure listening proficiency in Cebuano regardless of how it has been acquired.
+For this reason, and because of the broad proficiency orientation of the test, its content is not tied to any particular language-training program. - The passages included in the test are sampled from authentic materials and real-life sources such as radio and television broadcasts, voicemail, the Internet, etc. - The passages cover a broad range of content areas, including social, cultural, political, economic, geographic, scientific, and military topics. - Test Format: The test includes instructions on how to take the test, examples of how to answer the questions, and question sets containing the following parts: - Orientation: This is a short statement in English that appears before each passage.
+Its purpose is to identify the context from which the passage is taken. - o Passage: This is the only element of the test that is in Cebuano.

-3. Test format

-The test includes instructions for how to take the test, examples of how to answer the questions, and question sets containing the following parts:

-Orientation: This is a short statement in English that appears before each passage.
-Its purpose is to identify the context from which the passage is taken.

-Passage: This is the only element of the test that is in the target language being tested.
 The maximum length of a listening comprehension passage in the test is approximately 2 minutes.
-Most of the passages are much shorter than the maximum length.

-Question statement: Each individual question is based on the passage, is written in English, and is posed in the form of a complete question or an incomplete statement.
+Most of the passages are much shorter than the maximum length. - Questions: Each individual question is based on the passage, is written in English, and is posed in the form of a complete question or an incomplete statement.
 The questions may ask about what is explicitly stated in the passage or, in some cases, what is implied in it.
-Occasionally questions may ask about idioms or expressions that are used in the passage.
-There are two questions for each listening passage.

-Answer box: For each question, there is a box on the screen in which examinees type their answer in English.
+Occasionally questions may ask about expressions that are used in the passage.
+There are two questions for each passage. - Answer box: For each question, there is a box on the screen in which examinees type their answer in English.
 Examinees may also type notes in these boxes if they wish.

+Because test security and confidentiality are extremely important, examinees should not discuss test content with anyone.

-4. Scoring
+Scoring